Scalable adaptive algorithms for next-generation multiphase flow simulations: Methods

 \subsubsection{Challenges with octree mesh:}

-The above steps work well on a uniform mesh with accessible neighbors; however, performing these steps in a parallel distributed setting on adaptive meshes poses the following challenges: \begin{enumerate} \item The octree--based mesh has elements with non-- uniform sizes. \item CG-based finite element (FEM) data--structures may not have neighbor information.
-This is an issue with unstructured mesh, as elements can have a varying number of neighbors with no plausible upper limits. \item Hanging nodes involve the interpolation of values from parent to child elements.
-So, the $\phi_{BW}$ value will not have only two distinct values, 0 and 1, but can have arbitrary values between 0 and 1, depending on the type of hanging nodes -- edge hanging or face hanging in 3D. \end{enumerate}
+The above steps work well on a uniform mesh with accessible neighbors; however, performing these steps in a parallel distributed setting on adaptive meshes poses the following challenges: \begin{itemize} \item The octree-based mesh has elements with non-uniform sizes. \item CG-based finite element (FEM) data structures may not have neighbor information.
+This is a particularly challenging issue with unstructured meshes, as elements can have a varying number of neighbors with no plausible upper limits. \item Hanging nodes involve the interpolation of values from parent to child elements.
+So, $\phi_{BW}$ will not have only two distinct values: 0 and 1, but can have arbitrary values between 0 and 1, depending on the type of hanging nodes - edge hanging or face hanging in 3D. \end{itemize}